RandyKLe/YummyNoodleBar/4/README.md

 ## Update the Configuration

-You have made the Basket available, Controllers are correctly populating the Model, and you have written View JSPs; next, you need to set up Spring MVC to provide all the necessary configuration for these new components.
+You have made the Basket available, Controllers are correctly populating the Model, and you have written View Thymeleaf templates; next, you need to set up Spring MVC to provide all the necessary configuration for these new components.

 Update your `WebConfig` with the following